SpaceBeeGaming/AO3-Statistics/README.md

 You can use the program in two modes:

-- Manual by running it though your terminal with `AO3Statistics.exe --Password` and following the directions.
+- _Manual_ by running it though your terminal with `AO3Statistics.exe --Password` and following the directions.
 This requires you to input your password every time.
-  I have provided a cmd script that runs this exact command and keeps the window.
+  I have provided a cmd script that runs this exact command and keeps the window open.
-- Automated by following the instructions provided when running interactively.
+- _Automated_ by following the instructions provided when running interactively.
-  - After that is done you can use whatever method works for you to periodically execute it.
+  - After that is done, you can use whatever method works for you to periodically execute it.
     For example Windows Task Scheduler might be the most convenient.

 ## A basic overview of program operation